ballerina-platform/ballerina-distribution/examples/http-service-redirects/http_service_redirects.md

 # HTTP service - Redirects

 The `http:Request` is redirected by sending a redirect response with the `Location` header by the `http:Service`.
-It is done by invoking the `redirect` method of `http:Caller` which results in the response containing the specified status code and the `Location` header.
+This is done by invoking the `redirect` method of `http:Caller` which results in the response containing the specified status code and the `Location` header.

 ::: code http_service_redirects.bal :::